-I want to attend your program leading towards the Master's Degree in Nursing because your schedule is exceptional in quality and perfect in location.
-I wish to become a highly professional nurse practitioner because of the intense joy I find in helping others, especially sick ones.
+I want to attend your program leading toward the master's degree in nursing because your schedule is exceptional in quality and perfect in location.
+I wish to become a highly professional nurse practitioner because of my intense joy in helping others, especially the sick.
 I am a woman who has always had to struggle in life to achieve what I have.
-I think this is mainly because I was raised in a family environment where the importance of education was downplayed and not taken seriously.
+I was raised in a family environment where the importance of education was downplayed and not taken seriously.
 As typical in Arab societies, and we are immigrant Palestinians, my family is also highly patriarchal.
 I was a little girl, destined by my family, especially my father, for a life of service to a husband and children rather than a professional career.
-Thus, I have spent much of my life overcoming these stereotypes and achieving an education on my own.
+Thus, I have spent much of my life overcoming these stereotypes and achieving an education.

 Ever since I was a little girl, I have known that I wanted to make a difference in the world; I struggle to make the world a better place.
-Being Palestinian - a long-suffering and historically persecuted people - has fortified my serious and dedicated nature, making me strong and sensitive to questions of oppression and injustice.
-Early on, what became especially clear to me was the profound joy I derived from working in health care; thus, I came to see it as the natural option.
+Being Palestinian - long-suffering and historically persecuted - has fortified my serious and dedicated nature, making me strong and sensitive to questions of oppression and injustice.
+Early on, what became especially clear to me was the profound joy I derived from working in health care; thus, I saw it as the natural option.
 I blossomed socially in High School and joined several different student clubs.
-I also began serving a leadership role in my family, helping resolve conflicts between family members.
-I have slowly become convinced that I have a gift from God that allows me to be especially effective in providing comfort to those suffering.
-I sufferingcular joy in taking care of the sick and the elderly.
+I also began serving in a leadership role in my family, helping resolve conflicts between family members.
+I have slowly become convinced that I have a gift from God that allows me to be especially effective in comforting those suffering.
+I find immense joy in caring for the sick and the elderly.

 My mother and grandmother have been seriously ill for years, especially the latter, suffering from various illnesses.
-I have generally taken my grandmother to appointments, helped her bathe, and prepared diabetic-friendly meals.
-Being ill helped inspire me to pursue nursing as my career.
+I have taken my grandmother to appointments, helped her bathe, and prepared diabetic-friendly meals.
+My grandmother helped inspire me to pursue nursing as my career.
 Another source of profound inspiration was Hurricane Katrina in 2005.
-Seeing so many people suffer in front of my eyes made me wish that I could become a nurse to be better qualified and able to help victims of suffering.
-As I matured, I appreciated that this is my dream, my destiny that I must fulfill.
+Seeing so many people suffer in front of me made me wish to become a nurse to be better qualified and able to help victims of suffering.
+As I matured, I appreciated that this was my dream, my destiny that I must fulfill.

 One of my favorite expressions is that “gifted leadership occurs where heart and soul meet, allowing the leader to soar.”
 My heart tells me that nursing is genuinely the right job for me.
 I wholeheartedly want to pursue my dream and will work as hard as possible to succeed, giving my all to your program.
 I want to be an excellent example for the young women of future generations that nothing can stop a person from pursuing their dreams when heart and mind work together for the long term.
 I want to thank you for considering my application to your program.